clickstorm/cs_seo/Documentation/User/Index.rst

    Description
         Enter a twitter username without the @ sign.
 If the user shares the page on twitter, this account will be shown as creator.

+.. _tx_csseo_tw_site:

+Twitter Site
+""""""""""""

+.. container:: table-row

+   Property
+         tx_csseo_tw_site
+   Data type
+         string
+   Description
+        Enter a twitter username without the @ sign.
+If the user shares the page on twitter, this account will be used in the card footer.
+The account should belong to your website.

 .. _user-faq: